 The Colt Pocket Model of 1908, the .380 version of the Browning-designed Colt .32 of 1903, was hugely popular “back in the day.”
 It was flat, slim, and easy to shoot straight in spite of its tiny sights.
 Colt resurrected that concept with their Government .380 and Mustang series.
 At the risk of oversimplification, these were partly resurrected 1903/1908 models, and partly scaled-down 1911 models.
 Colt still lists the Mustang in their catalog, and today the concept is increasingly popular.
-SIG’s version, the P238, is one of their best sellers and, in some sectors, their very best selling pistol.
 Others have more or less copied it, notably Browning Arms.
 Springfield Armory now joins that wave with the 911 model, our sample in .380 being serial number CC050505 (hey – that number has a rhythm to it).

 Having discussed the bad news with the .380’s power level and slide cycling, let’s discuss the good news.
 For those who don’t have strong hands (which could be any of us if we are injured in the course of a fight) once the hammer is cocked rearward to eliminate mainspring resistance against the slide, the .380’s very light recoil spring makes it very easy to rack the slide of the Springfield 911.

 That’s the science part.
 Now, let’s talk about the human factors part.
-All of the testers, each of them award-winning shooters with vast trigger-pulling experience, estimated this gun’s pull weight at much less than that when they tried it!
+All of the testers in this review, each of them award-winning shooters with vast trigger-pulling experience, estimated this gun’s pull weight at much less than that when they tried it!
 At least one estimated less than half.
 Personally, I’d have put it in the six-pound range.

 Explanation: the short trigger reach “gets more finger onto the trigger.”
 This in turn gives more leverage.
 More leverage equals less effort to press that trigger to the point of the shot.
 Dry fire a Springfield Armory 911 in the gun shop and see for yourself.
 You’ll say, “No WAY that’s almost nine pounds.”
 Then put the trigger on a scale…

-It’s something I’ve seen with other 1911 style pistols with very small frames, such as the Kimber Micro 9.
+It’s something I’ve seen with other 1911 style pistols with very small frames.
 Our test 911 .380’s trigger had a very short take-up, and gave a clean, even break for every shot.

 One major police department tried a high-tech load when they approved .380 for off duty and backup, then said the hell with it and switched to Speer Lawman .380 FMJ.
 That ammo in this gun gave us a dismal 6.53” group for all five shots, with the best three in 3.95”.
 For perspective, the “gun magazine rule of thumb” is that “4 inches at 25 yards for 5 shots is acceptable accuracy from a service pistol.”
 Tiny pocket guns like this one get cut a lot more slack.
 Unfortunately, bad guys don’t cut you slack for being farther than belly-to-belly distance when you have to return fire at them.